 General

-September 2, 2010 by admin · Leave a Comment
+November 25, 2013 by · Leave a Comment

 No Texting for Truck And Bus Drivers

-May 20, 2010 by publisher · Leave a Comment
+May 20, 2010 by · Leave a Comment

 Earlier this year, the US Transportation Department announced a new guideline for commercial bus and truck drivers, banning them from texting while driving.
 The Secretary of the Department, Ray LaHood said that the new federal guidelines were introduced as safety on the roads was of absolute importance, and anything that could distract the drivers should be eliminated.